renerocksai/aerc-flake.nix/README.md

 	-o display_link_number=true
 ```

-Note the shebang line and the use of socksify.
+Note the shebang line, and the use of w3m and socksify.